Not everyone can be in every routine, but the reserves are an important part of every routine.

 Kathy has developed the brilliant Crash Watch Monitor tool.
 It does the following:

-- The dancers change for the next act and get on their movers.
+- The dancers change for the next routine and get on their movers.

 - The first reserve wears the Crash Watch Monitor.